nashcontrol/decitrix/README.md

 Clone of https://dozer.nz/posts/citrix-decrypt/

 ## Installation
-The script was tested on Python3.8
+The script was tested on Python3.8, Running on macOS Big Sur.

 Clone repo and install packages: